LarsMath/LarsMath.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Puzzled
+subtitle: About me

 profile:
   align: right
   image: prof_pic.jpeg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <p>Radboud University</p>
     <p>Nijmegen</p>